doougui/humbleprice/README.md

 ### `src`

-Classes, Traits, Interfaces and Partials files.
-This is also the place where your `Composer` dependecies will be located (after you run `composer install`, a `vendor` folder will be created).
+This is where your Classes, Traits, Interfaces and Partials must be.
+This is also the place where your `Composer` dependencies will be located (after you run `composer install`, a `vendor` folder will be created).

 ## :world_map: Routing